Sheraton Hotels and Resorts: Purchase by Starwood

+Takeover by Marriott

 In 2016, Marriott International purchased Starwood Hotels, and the newly merged company again became the world's largest hotel and resort company.
 Although the Sheraton brand expresses quality in Asia, aging properties have made the US market more problematic.

+In 2023, Marriott announced a new spinoff brand of Four Points by Sheraton, called Four Points Express by Sheraton, targeting the mid-range market in Europe, the Middle East and Africa.
+Its first property opened in Nilüfer, Bursa, Turkey that fall.
+In 2024, the brand was renamed Four Points Flex by Sheraton.